Hint: Don't pretend you're black.

-As much as we wish nationality wasn't such an issue in dating, you'd be shocked how often we hear this type of thing, too.
+As much as we wish nationality wasn't such an issue in dating, you'd be shocked how often we hear this type of thing too.
 Even in passing.
 And while this is specifically geared toward black women, you could certainly cut and paste any race that isn't yours into these tips.
 That is, if you're feeling uneasy...

 Get your pencils ready folks, number 1's a doozy:

-1.)
-ASK HER OUT: "If you’ve never dated a black woman before and you’d like to ask someone out, simply say something like: "Hey, are you free on Friday?
-Maybe we could be grab coffee or drinks or something?"
+Funky Brown Chick says, "If you’ve never dated a black woman before and you’d like to ask someone out, simply say something like: 'Hey, are you free on Friday?
+Maybe we could be grab coffee or drinks or something?'
 Yep, my sweeties, it’s that easy."

 This one's embarrassing, but some poor misguided folks have dated Funky Brown Chick and morphed into a walking, talking Black Appreciation Parade.
 Don't say dorky things like "Black women have more flava" or bust into a freestyle rap.

-3.)
-BE TRUTHFUL: She says it's OK to cop to never dating a black chick if you want.
-But don't (and this should be a rule when dating anyone) pretend you are looking for somethings serious when really all you want is to add Black Woman (or whatever race) to your sex resume.
+She says it's okay to cop to never dating a black chick if you want.
+But don't (and this should be a rule when dating anyone) pretend you are looking for something serious when really all you want is to add Black Woman (or whatever race) to your sex resume.

 She says, "When dating someone from a background other than your own, be prepared to brush up against ideas that may or may not run counter to your beliefs.
-In that case, resist the urge to think your way is automatically "right" and theirs is "different" (read: "wrong").
+In that case, resist the urge to think your way is automatically 'right' and theirs is 'different' (read: 'wrong').
 You might learn something new."